Teen Daughter Of Slain Fair Lawn Mom 'Lost Her Best Friend'

-TRIBUTE: Jeanette Willem "was not much for attention," but the late Fair Lawn mom certainly would have appreciated the tidal wave of love and support that has come her family's way, her grieving brother said.
+TRIBUTE: Jeanette Willem "was not much for attention," but the late Fair Lawn mom would've appreciated the tidal wave of love and support that has come her family's way, her grieving brother said.

 A funeral service is scheduled this Monday for Willem, 43, who was slain at her job at Jamis Bikes in Northvale this week.